moophlo/pisces-miner-scripts/README.md

-# PERFORMANCE TWEAKS FROM @INIGOFLORES
+# PERFORMANCE TWEAKS FROM INIGOFLORES (https://github.com/inigoflores)
 # Miner Peerbook Settings Tweak

 This tool downloads a modified version of sys.config that dramatically reduces the "not found" issue that is affecting almost every Helium miner.